YurongYou/rlTORCS/README.md

 # TORCS for Reinforcement Learning
 [TORCS (The Open Racing Car Simulator)](http://torcs.sourceforge.net/) is a famous open-source racing car simulator, which provides a realistic physical racing environment and a set of highly customizable API.
-But it is not so convenient to train a RL model on this environment, for it does not provide visual API and typically needs to go through a GUI MANU to start the game.
+But it is not so convenient to train an RL model in this environment, for it does not provide visual API and typically needs to go through a GUI MANU to start the game.

 This is a modified version of TORCS in order to suit the needs for deep reinforcement learning training **with visual observation**.
-Through this environment, researchers can easily train deep reinforcement learning models on TORCS via a lua [interface](https://github.com/Kaixhin/rlenvs#api) (Python interface might also be supported soon).
+Through this environment, researchers can easily train deep reinforcement learning models on TORCS via a Lua [interface](https://github.com/Kaixhin/rlenvs#api) (Python interface might also be supported soon).

-The original torcs environment is modified in order to
+The original TORCS environment is modified in order to

 1. Be able to start a racing game with visual output **without going through a GUI MANU**
 2. Obtain the **first-person visual observation** in games